alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 ### Performance

-In the end all is fine, since you get such great performance.
+We can put up with all little annoyances, since after all you get such great performance.
-Except when you use Go 1.3 where HTTP requests to the server are not concurrent (for some reason).
+Except when you use Go 1.3 where HTTP requests to the server are slow and not concurrent (for some reason).
-Or when you upgrade to Go 1.6 and your program has exploded in flames after spouting this most modest of messages:
+Or when you upgrade to Go 1.6 and get a 10x speed improvement, but then your program explodes in flames after spouting this most modest of messages:

     fatal error: concurrent map read and map write